Integralist/integralist.co.uk/content/posts/go-interfaces.md

 In the above code we can see we have added a new method `baz` to our `foo` interface which means the concrete implementation `pt` is no longer satisfying the `foo` interface as it has no `baz` method.

-> Note: I appreciate the example is a bit silly because we could just update the code to support the new interface, but we have to imagine a world where your interface is provided as part of a public package that is consumed by lots of users.
+> **NOTE**: I appreciate the example is a bit silly because we could just update the code to support the new interface, but we have to imagine a world where your interface is provided as part of a public package that is consumed by lots of users.

 To solve this problem we need an intermediate interface.
 The following example demonstrates the process.
 The steps are...